glfw/glfw/.github/CONTRIBUTING.md

 ## Contributing a bug fix

-__Note:__ You _must_ mention if you have taken any code from outside sources, even if the licenses seem compatible.
+__Note:__ You must have all necessary rights to any code you contribute.
+If you did not write the code yourself, you must explain where it came from and under what license.
+Even code using the same license as GLFW may not be copied without attribution.

-There is no preferred patch size.
-A one character fix is very welcome, as is a thousand line one, if that is the appropriate size for the fix.
+__There is no preferred patch size__.
+A one character fix is just as welcome as a thousand line one, if that is the appropriate size for the fix.

 In addition to the code, a complete bug fix includes: